manalynx/100-days-of-code/log.md

 2- Done with building  the quiz website.\
 3- Pushed my updated log to GitHub.

+**Thoughts**:\
-**Thoughts** today's progress was slow I resumed building the quiz webpage and hardly finished it.\
+Today's progress was slow I resumed building the quiz webpage and hardly finished it.\
 Some of what I learned : \
 1- ARIA attributes.\
 2- New SCC selectors.\